vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 Sundays from 6:30-8:30pm at World Class Suffolk (one practice per week)

 Costs:
-Trial: $15, if you decide to join the team then that payment will go toward your first month’s fees
+<b>Trial</b>: $15, if you decide to join the team then that payment will go toward your first month’s fees

-Standard Fees: $70/month for one practice per week
+<b>Standard Fees</b>: $70/month for one practice per week

-Discounted Fees: $60/month for one practice per week.
+<b>Discounted Fees</b>: $60/month for one practice per week.
 Eligible if you are a student, teacher/coach, a primary caretaker of children, active duty military, work in healthcare or if you are 50+ years old.
 Drops-ins for the discounted groups are $15.

-Drop ins: $20/practice
+<b>Drop ins</b>: $20/practice

-Location:
+<b>Location</b>:
 World Class Gymnastics Too
 5196 Nansemond Pkwy
 Suffolk, VA 23435